wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 # Elektron Real Time in Cloud (ERT in Cloud) Quick Start
 ## Introduction

-ERT in Cloud is a new delivery mechanism for Elektron Data Platform (EDP), using the AWS (Amazon Web Services) cloud.
+ERT in Cloud is a new delivery mechanism for EDP, using the AWS (Amazon Web Services) cloud.
 Once a connection to EDP is established using ERT in Cloud, data can be retrieved using any one of the Elektron APIs.

-The goal of this Quick Started tutorial is to provide the developer the steps required to launch an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Linux Instance based on Thomson Reuters's Amazon Machine Images ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)), connecting to it and finally consuming EDP data through ERT in Cloud.
-Data retrieval uses a small Python sample code based on the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api).
+The goal of this Quick Start tutorial is to guide you through launching an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Instance based on a Thomson Reuters Amazon Machine Image (([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)), connecting to it and finally consuming EDP data through ERT in Cloud.
+Data retrieval uses a small Python sample code based on the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api) (EWA).

 ## Description In this quick start guide, we will cover the following areas:
 - Prerequisite